joyson13/Terp-EventSphere/ENV_SETUP.md

 ### Root Level (`.env`)

-Used by docker-compose and shared configurations.
+Used by shared configurations and can be referenced by all services.

 ```env
 # Database Configuration